raft-tech/raft-tech.github.io/services-devsecops.md

   service1:
     head: Developer Focused
     img: /assets/Developer_Focused.svg
-    txt: Our DevSecOps pipelines are focused on the productivity of the Developers while at the same time ensuring the security is ensured.
+    txt: Our DevSecOps pipelines are focused on the productivity of the developers while at the same time ensuring the security is ensured.
 As developers embrace cloud native platforms such as Kubernetes, our team builds pipelines that provide the developers a direct view into the security so that security isn’t an after-thought.
   service2:
     head: Zero Trust
     img: /assets/Zero_trust.svg